TUVIMEN/redtube-scraper/README.md

 ## Usage

-It works as recursive spider getting urls from every page starting from URL.
+It works as recursive spider getting urls from every page starting from URL, and saving results in files named by their id.

     redtube-scraper DIR URL